ABOUT US

 Founding volunteers named the organization after “Red River,” a classic, 1948 Western starring John Wayne, in which the lead characters undertake an epic, nearly impossible, but ultimately successful, journey.
 The name seemed suitable to the challenge the community faced in creating an arthouse cinema from scratch in the state capital.

-in 2013, with the support of the community and a grant from CDFA, Red River Theatres converted their 35 mm projectors to 2210 Christie Projects and Dolby digital surrounds sound.
+In 2013, with the support of the community and a grant from CDFA, Red River Theatres converted our 35 mm projectors to 2010 Christie Projectors with Dolby Digital Surround Sound.

 MISSION STATEMENT

-The theater’s mission is “to present film and the discussion of film as a way to entertain, broaden horizons and deepen appreciation of life for New Hampshire audiences of all ages.”
-To that end, Red River offers a diverse program of first-run independent films, cult favorites, classics, local and regional film projects, foreign films and lots of discussions.
+The theater’s mission is “to present film and the discussion of film as a way to entertain, broaden horizons and deepen appreciation of life for audiences of all ages.”
+To that end, Red River offers a diverse program of newly-released films, classic films, film discussions, family events, and cult favorites.
 Conversation and civic engagement are at the heart of what makes Red River so popular in the community and so important to the New Hampshire cultural scene.

 THE FACILITY

-Red River Theatres is a 3-screen, 8,500 square foot arts cinema in the lower level of Capital Commons, at 11 S. Main Street in downtown Concord.
-The two larger cinemas are equipped with state-of-the art audio systems, digital projection equipment and stadium seating.
-The smaller cinema is flexibly designed with 48 removable seats so that we may host workshops, special showings, receptions and other art-related functions.
-The facility is handicap-accessible, and has been designed by Eric Palson, Chris Lizotte and Anthony Mento of Sheerr McCrystal Palson Architecture Inc. of Concord.
+Red River Theatres is a state of the art 3-screen, 8,500 square foot Arthouse cinema in the lower level of Capital Commons, at 11 S. Main Street in downtown Concord.
+The two larger cinemas are equipped with Dolby digital sound, Christie digital projection equipment and stadium seating.
+The smaller cinema is flexibly designed with 22 removable seats so that we may host workshops, special showings, receptions and other art-related functions.
+This third cinema, our Jaclyn Simchik Memorial Cinema, recently went through an incredible renovation and was unveiled in February 2017.
+The facility is ADA accessible, and has been designed by Eric Palson, Chris Lizotte and Anthony Mento of Sheerr McCrystal Palson Architecture Inc. of Concord.

-Our Concession Stand offers beer, wine, sandwiches, coffee and locally-made chocolates in addition to our great popcorn and soda offerings.
-We’ve also got a small gallery that monthly offers local artists the opportunity to exhibit and sell their work and gives patrons something more to look at while waiting for a show to start.
+The concession stand, The Indie Cafe, offers beer, wine, sandwiches by The Works, Mitchell’s Salsa and Chips, coffee and locally-made chocolates in addition to our great popcorn and soda offerings.
+There is also a small art gallery that monthly offers local artists the opportunity to exhibit and sell their work to our many patrons, members and donors.

 Attached to Capital Commons is a 510-space parking garage, with an entrance on Storrs Street and garage access directly into the building.
 The theater can also be accessed through a street-level door along the pedestrian plaza on Main Street.